Nowazish-Nur-Kayef/NanoDS/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+You may also choose to use this library under the **Public Domain** (Unlicense) for maximum freedom.

 ---

 ## 🙏 Acknowledgments

 - Inspired by [stb libraries](https://github.com/nothings/stb) by Sean Barrett
 - FNV-1a hash algorithm by Glenn Fowler, Landon Curt Noll, and Kiem-Phong Vo
+- Thanks to the C community for feedback and support

 ---